+Scored Apprentice, Proficient, or Distinguished level on each of the following state assessments:

+Seventh-grade Reading Assessment\

+Seventh-grade Mathematics Assessment\

+Yes No

-→ Score Apprentice, Proficient, or Distinguished l level or each of the following state assessments: Seventh-grade Reading Assessment Yes No Seventh-grade Mathematics Assessment Yes No Note: While these two state assessments are taken in the sin the fall of the eighth-grade year and are used to determine Ü rade, the results of these assessments are received and documented um competency for transition from eighth to ninth grade.
-Congratulations!
-You are on track to complete theAttention!
-You are not on track to complete the ne · Contact your counselor at 485- for addi tional information.
+Note: While these two state assessments are taken in the seventh grade, the results of these assessments are received and documented in the fall of the eighth-grade year and are used to determine minimum competency for transition from eighth to ninth grade.

+r Congratulations!
+You are on track to complete the necessary standards for promotion to the ninth grade. ${f r}$ Attention!
+You are not on track to ${f co}$ mplete the necessary standards for promotion to the ninth grade.
+Contact your counselor at 485 - for additional information.
 Completed by: Date: